 Engagement outside of the classroom is more than being involved; it is about investing time and energy into intentional experiences that contribute to academic, career and personal goals.
 While there are many opportunities designed to enhance student experience, students define what's important to them and engage in the opportunities that help them grow in their own way.

-As the University works to implement processes to limit the spread of COVID-19, involvement opportunities look a little different.
-Student services offices, programs and student groups are organizing virtual events and opportunities so that students can stay socially distant but still engaged!
+As the University implements processes to limit the spread of COVID-19, involvement opportunities may look a little different.
+Student services offices, programs and student groups are organizing in person and virtual events and opportunities so that students can stay socially distant but still engaged!

 Engagement is important right now because it promotes...